 Let your brain realize: There is no threat, no danger and nothing to fear.

-Go out, play basketball, hit the arcades, buy stocks, just do a different competitive activity and once your mahjong craze begs for you to come back to the tiles, try again with a positive mindset, and with your priorities in order.
+Go out, play basketball, hit the arcades, trade stocks, whatever floats your boat, just do a different competitive activity and once your mahjong craze begs for you to come back to the tiles, try again with a positive mindset, and with your priorities in order.

 Re-think your priorities